hikmagames/legal/terms-of-use.md

 ### Religious Guidance

-TasbeehTaps is a tool to assist with dhikr practice.
+zikrAid is a tool to assist with dhikr practice.
 It is not a substitute for proper Islamic education or guidance from qualified scholars.
 The App does not provide religious rulings (fatwas) or personalized religious advice.

 ### Accuracy